icosalogic/inverter_design_manual/README.md

 The inverter solution we propose is to have an inverter chassis that supports up to 8 power blades.
 Four blades are allocated to L1 and the other four are allocated to L2.
-There are two blades available that are the same physical size, but have are optimized for different load levels:
+There are two blade variants available that are the same physical size, but are optimized for different load levels:

-1. A normal blade with 50 amp 6 kW output.
+1. A high-load blade with 50 amp 6 kW output.
 2. A light-load blade with 25 amp 3 kW output.

 The chassis has a single controller that is capable of driving all 8 blades simultaneously.